 How to earth a plug with no earthing wire

 If you’re wondering how to safely earth a plug, you’ve come to the right place.
 There are two main ways to earth a plug.
-The first way is to unscrew the earth pin from the op, which can be a bit tricky.
+The first way is to unscrew the earth pin from the top, which can be a bit tricky.
 If you have a 3-Pin plug, the earth pin is longer and thicker than the line and neutral pins.
 Unlike the line and neutral pins, the earth pin cannot be inserted into the live slot.
+Done by a pro.

 Can you wire a plug without an earth?

 Generally, appliances with three pins are earthed.
 An earthing wire is needed if the appliance is double insulated.
 But you should always make sure the appliance is earthed if it has a metal body.
 Otherwise, you risk electrocution.
 The earthing wire is the same as a dedicated grounding wire.
 In addition to preventing electrocution, this wire also keeps your house from becoming live.

 To earth a plug without an earthing wire, simply disconnect the live pin from the top.
 However, you should remember that there may be residual current in the lead.
 The shock power depends on the voltage of the line and the hardware power consumption.
 If you can’t disconnect the earth pin, you can always replace the lead instead.
 This is the safest option.
 But there are also some risks involved in doing this.

 What to do if there is no earth wire?